dpatanin/X.P.-Loyd/README.md

     print(device_lib.list_local_devices()) // To see full list of devices
 ```

+## Training

+Everything necessary to train the AI is put into the `/ai-training` directory.

+### Data

+Inside you need to create locally a few directories:

+- One directory where your models will be saved to (default: `ai-training/models`)
+- One directory holding your data (default: `ai-training/data`)
+- By default, the data is intended to be split into:
+  - Training data (default: `ai-training/data/training`)
+  - Validation data (default: `ai-training/data/validation`)
+  - Test data (default: `ai-training/data/test`)

+You can of course organize however you wish, simply adjust the `config.yaml` file accordingly.
+The project expects the data to represent each trading session by a separate `.csv` file and be of **exactly the same size**.
+`preprocess.py` is designed for our data.
+You can ignore it if you preprocess your data elsewhere.
+If using the provided script, you should adjust the preprocess script to fit your specific needs.

+Keep in mind to include the data headers inside the `config.yaml` as all which are not specified will be dropped.

+### Config / Hyperparameter

+All project parameters and hyperparameter are defined inside the `ai-training/config.yaml`.
+It is intended to make changes simpler and provide an overview, rather than serving actual, project wide setting.
+Most of those variables are simply forwarded in the `master.py`.

-## Run
+### Run

-Preprocess: `python preprocess.py`
 Run: `python master.py`

-The preprocessing script is designed for our data.
-The important part is.
-You can skip this part if you preprocess your data elsewhere.
-If using the provided script, you should adjust the preprocess script to fit your specific needs.
+The `master.py` will start and train a model as specified.
+It also includes a validation/test block which may lead to inaccurate results if run during the same initiation as the training.
+We recommend doing separate runs.

+**Important:** Don't forget to set the epsilon right to avoid random behavior during validation.

+## Server

+TBD